Skip to content

 Tap +, select Story, then swipe up or tap the gallery icon.
 Drafts appear at the top.

-Here’s the catch: Story drafts expire after 7 days, and you’ll see a countdown timer on each one.
-Post and Reel drafts don’t have an expiration date, so those are safe indefinitely.
-That 7-day limit is one of the most common reasons people think their drafts “disappeared.”
+Here’s the catch: Story drafts expire after 7 days, and you’ll see a countdown timer on each thumbnail.
+Post and Reel drafts have no expiration, so those stay safe indefinitely.
+That 7-day limit is one of the most common reasons people think their drafts vanished.

 Looking for saved Reels you bookmarked (not drafted)?
-That’s a different feature.
+That’s a separate feature.
 Check our guide on how to find saved Reels on Instagram.

 #Saving a Post, Reel, or Story as a Draft

-For posts, start creating one and apply a filter, add a caption, tag someone, or add a location.
+For posts, start creating one and apply a filter, type a caption, tag a person, or drop a location.
 Then tap the back arrow.
-Instagram will ask if you want to save your draft or discard it.
-If you skip all edits and just back out, the save option won’t appear.
+Instagram asks if you want to save your draft or discard it.
+Skip every edit and back out, and the save option won’t even appear.

 Reels work the same way.
-Record or upload your clip, make at least one edit, and tap the back arrow to get the draft prompt.
+Record or upload your clip, make at least one edit, and tap back to get the draft prompt.

 #How to Delete Instagram Drafts